 For the purposes of the present document, the terms given in ETSI GS ZSM 007 [i.4] and the following apply:

-Editor’s note: TODO: where needed, provide definition of terms aligned with terminology used in industry and literature.

 Physical twin: Object, system, process, software or environment that the digital twin is designed to replicate and represent virtually.

 NOTE: In the context of this document the physical twin is a communications network, or some part of one, including e.g. physical network elements and components, virtualized network functions (VNFs - i.e., network functional elements instantiated as software-based entities), the physical hosts for such VNFs, services and traffic, etc.